Eric Doppstadt is vice president and chief investment officer of the foundation. He is responsible for managing the

 Prior to joining the foundation, Eric practiced corporate finance, mergers and acquisitions, and international law with the New York firm of Paul, Weiss, Rifkind, Wharton & Garrison.
-He is a member of the World Economic Forum’s Committee on the Future of Long-Term Investing and a member of the Finance and Investment Advisory Committee of the International Fellowships Fund.
-He also on the board of Makena Capital Management and is a director of Arch Capital Group and a member of its Finance and Investment Committee.
+He is a director of Arch Capital Group, Ltd., Harvard Management Company, and Makena Capital Management, LLC.

-Eric received his undergraduate degree with honors in social science from the University of Chicago; studied international economics at the Walsh School of Foreign Service at Georgetown University; and received a law degree from New York University School of Law, where he was articles editor of the New York University Annual Survey of American Law.
+Eric received his undergraduate degree with honors in social science from the University of Chicago, studied international economics at the Walsh School of Foreign Service at Georgetown University, and received a law degree from New York University School of Law.
 He also holds the CFA (chartered financial analyst) designation from the CFA Institute.